CliMA/Oceananigans.jl/docs/src/numerical_implementation/boundary_conditions.md

     \end{align}
     \end{equation}
 ```
-This is prefered to a divergent interior solution as open boundary conditions (except no penitration)
+This is prefered to a divergent interior solution as open boundary conditions (except no penetration)
 are typlically already unphysical and only used in an attempt to allow information to enter or exit
 the domain.